-Chapters 35 and 36 relate the story connected to a former private banker from Russia who contacted Browder through Jamie Firestone.
-His name was Alexander Perepilichnyy and he had been a Moscow private banker for a number of wealthy Russian clients but somehow lost much of their money.
-One of his clients was a certain Olga Stepanova.
 Browder informs us that Mrs. Stepanova was "the lady at the tax office who signed the refund cheque" paid by the Russian tax authority to the stolen Hermitage subsidiaries.
 The reason why Mr. Perepilichnyy brought Mrs. Stepanova to the goodfellas' attention was because she opened a criminal case against him, accusing him of stealing her money.
 Once the goodfellas took aim at her, they discovered that she was inexplicably wealthy for a salaried state official and they dug up enough dirt on her to make an internet video that got even more traction than their previous videos about Karpov and Kuznetsov.

 But the really odd part about the Perepilichnyy story was that as soon as Stepanova brought criminal charges against him, he packed up and moved his family to Surrey to "lie low."
 Lying low and maintaining a family in the wealthy Surrey County would be very expensive for an immigrant without a livelihood.
 While Browder makes it seem like he was an innocent victim of a witch hunt by corrupt Russian state officials, it is likely that Perepilichnyy did embezzle much money from his clients and escaped to London to avoid arrest.
 Another oddity is that again we see the goodfellas completely immersed in digging up dirt and making videos about a middle rank Russian official.
 Shouldn't they be busy running their hedge fund?
-[36] Apparently not.
+33 Apparently not.

 In telling these stories, Browder didn't neglect to throw in more ugly smears on Russia and the Russian people.
 He assures us that, "most Russians don't operate on high-minded principles...
 Everything in Russia was about money.
 Making it, keeping it and making sure no one took it."
 That stands in stark contrast with Bill Browder and his goodfellas who did everything they did out of selfless desire to make the world a better place.
 He also made sure to mention the 2006 assassination of Alexander Litvinenko who, as a "well-known Putin critic was poisoned by FSB agents at the Millennium Hotel..."
 That statement was false on at least two accounts.
 First, Litvinenko was not a well-known Putin critic.
-He only became known after he was poisoned and western media almost instantly jumped on the story to demonize Vladimir Putin.
-Second, several theories about who might have poisoned him have been advanced since then and it is extremely unlikely that the poisoning was the work of Russia's FSB.
-[37]
+He only became known after he was poisoned and western media almost instantly jumped on the story to demonize Russia and Vladimir Putin.
+Second, as to who might have poisoned him, several theories have been advanced since that time and it is extremely unlikely that the poisoning was the work of Russia's FSB.
+34